Skip to main content

 Placements

-Both of our Events Management courses offer the option to take a placement year, giving you the chance to build real-world experience and boost your career prospects.
-We’ll support you every step of the way – from finding a placement to staying in touch while you're there.
+Both of our Events Management courses offer the option to take a placement year.
+You can gain real-world experience and boost your career prospects.
+We’ll support you every step of the way, from finding a placement to staying in touch while you're there.
 It’s also a great way to make industry contacts that could lead to future job opportunities.

 An Esports student sitting at two large monitors with a headset and microphone on